mrivas-dev/av-homologaciones/db/README.md

-# PostgreSQL Database Setup
+# MySQL Database Setup

-This directory contains the Docker configuration for the PostgreSQL database used in the AV project.
+This directory contains the Docker configuration for the MySQL database used in the AV project.

 ## Prerequisites